yakworks/gorm-tools/docs/scrollableQuery.md

     }
 ```

+### Execute a closure for each batch of records

-There is another useful feature.
-Using **eachBatch** we can execute the closure for a batch of records.
+Using ```eachBatch``` we can execute a closure for a batch of records.
-The closure is called for a specified number of records.
+This closure is called for a specified number of records.
 For example, code below prints size of each batch
-(which is equal to 5) to console:
+(which is 5) to console:

 ```groovy